Youforce

 YARA: the colleague that's available 24/7

-For Youforce, we built the Youforce Automated Request Assistant, or: YARA, an AI agent living inside Slack, the communication platform employees already used every day.
-No new portal to learn.
-No extra step in another system.
+For Youforce, we built the Youforce Automated Request Assistant - or YARA for short.
+YARA is an AI agent that lives inside Slack, the communication tool employees already use every day.
+No new portal to learn, no extra step in another system.

 Prompt engineering

-One of the biggest challenges was routing: how does the agent know exactly where a ticket should go across dozens of departments and categories?
-And how do you ensure those decisions stay consistent?
+One of the biggest challenges we faced was routing: how does the agent know where to create a ticket across dozens of departments and categories?
+And how do you make sure those decisions stay consistent every single time?

-The solution came from a combination of extensive prompt engineering, knowledge files packed with examples and a clear separation between what is controlled through prompts and what is deterministically fixed.
+Ultimately, the solution came down to a combination of extensive prompt engineering, knowledge files packed with examples, and a clear separation between what is controlled through prompting and what is deterministically defined.

 Guard rails: raising the agent properly